drunsinn/pyXSteam/README.txt

 		vL_p	Saturated liquid volume
 		vV_t	Saturated vapour volume
 		vL_t	Saturated liquid volume
-		v_pT	Specific volume as a function of pressure and temperature. v_ph	Specific volume as a function of pressure and enthalpy v_ps	Specific volume as a function of pressure and entropy.
+		v_pt	Specific volume as a function of pressure and temperature. v_ph	Specific volume as a function of pressure and enthalpy v_ps	Specific volume as a function of pressure and entropy.